Picked in May of ‘21

 And while I obviously agree,

-You might have said his rationale was frailer than most.
+You might have said his rationale was frailer than most

 I don't reckon he knew your pale blue bible cover